 Check your tickets!
-Winning Mega Millions Ticket sold in Ohio
+Winning Mega Millions ticket sold in Ohio

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-One person won $30,000 with four of five winning numbers and the Megaball in Friday night’s Mega Millions drawing.
+One Ohioan won $20,000 with four of five winning numbers and the Megaball in Friday night’s Mega Millions drawing.

 TRENDING STORIES:

-The next drawing is Tuesday, Sept.
-30, with an estimated jackpot of $497 million.
+The next drawing is on Tuesday, Oct.
+7, with an estimated jackpot of $547 million.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]